-Although electric bikes don’t go as fast as a motorbike, with pedal assist and a powerful motor, they still go faster than a regular bicycle.
-So you need to be careful when riding one or walking close to e-bike riders.
-Nonetheless, since electric bikes are not that common yet, not many know how they work with their powerful throttle on-demand features.
+Although electric bikes don’t go as fast as motorbikes, with pedal assist and a powerful motor, they still go faster than a regular bicycle.
+So you must be careful when riding or walking close to e-bike riders.
+Nonetheless, since electric bikes are not yet standard, few know how they work with their powerful throttle on-demand features.

-Facing an oncoming bicyclist when your e-bike reaches harrowing speeds could speel doom and death.
+Facing an oncoming bicyclist when your e-bike reaches harrowing speeds could spell doom and death.

 We will handle everything on a contingency fee basis, so leave us a valid phone number on our online contact us form, or call us before time passes and proving negligence becomes harder.

 Why do so many electric bike accident cases occur in L.A.?
 You first need to know how e-bikes work to answer that question.
 We will explain more during our complimentary, free case evaluation.
-Suffice it to say here, that electric bicycles have an electric motor that makes it easier to ride faster without getting exhausted after pedaling.
-Riders still need to pedal to make the electric motor work, but you don’t need to make that much of an effort when pedaling.
+Suffice it to say here; electric bicycles have an electric motor that makes it easier to ride faster without getting exhausted after pedaling.
+Riders still need to pedal to make the electric motor work, but you don’t need to make that much effort when pedaling.

 Some people modify their e-bike motors, so it happens in Southern California more often than likely being reported.
 Our Los Angeles bicycle attorney handles cases against negligent riders, as well as negligent motorists.

-As it happens in motor vehicle accidents, accidents involving electric bicycles can cause several injuries, and you could even face permanent physical damage if the driver was driving at a high speed.
-If the victim, for example, wasn’t wearing a helmet, they are most likely to get concussions or a traumatic brain injury.
+As in motor vehicle accidents, electric bicycle accidents can cause several injuries, and you could even face permanent physical damage if the driver were driving at high speed.
+If the victim, for example, weren’t wearing a helmet, they would most likely get concussions or a traumatic brain injury.

 Spinal cord injuries are also common after a bicycle accident.
 Those injuries could lead to body paralysis and other skull fractures, too.
-Some people have even died after a bicycle accident with a ht and run driver, etc. So it’s best to keep an eye on the road when riding an electric bike to avoid life threatening injuries.
-Remember, this isn’t a traditional bicycle folks.
+Some people have even died after a bicycle accident with a hit, run driver, etc. So it’s best to keep an eye on the road when riding an electric bike to avoid life-threatening injuries.
+Remember, this isn’t a traditional bicycle, folks.
 You can end up dying or suffering permanent injuries like broken bones that require pins and screws.

 In a nutshell, you are entitled to seek tangible and intangible damages.
 Naturally, medical expenses are not the only thing you may need to pay for after getting into a bicycle accident in Los Angeles.
-Economic damage and property losses are also something you may need your compensation to cover, and that only adds up to pain and suffering compensation, permanent or semi-permanent disability, and even a reduction in the plaintiff’s earning capacity.
+You may need your compensation to cover economic damage and property losses, which only adds up to pain and suffering compensation, permanent or semi-permanent disability, and even a reduction in the plaintiff’s earning capacity.

 The best way to cover all these expenses is to file a personal injury claim with an e-bike accident lawyer.
 You can always count on Ehline Law to take your case and guide you through all the legal processes needed to get compensation for accident victims in Los Angeles.

 It’s easier to get into an e-bike accident than a bicycle accident, and that’s due to the speed that bicycle riders can reach when riding an electric bike.
-The thing is not only that e-bikes are fast but that people don’t expect them to be that fast.
+The thing is that e-bikes are fast, and people don’t expect them to be that fast.

-Therefore, bicycle riders often get e-bikes and try to ride them as if they were regular bikes.
-Since they are not used to riding that fast, riders end up having trouble braking and crash with other bikes, motor vehicles, or bystanders.
+Therefore, bicycle riders often get e-bikes and try to ride them like regular bikes.
+Since they are not used to riding that fast, riders have trouble braking and crash with other bikes, motor vehicles, or bystanders.

-Riding an e-bike is a whole different experience than riding a regular bike, and not understanding that leads to fatal accidents.
-Even if you know how e-bikes work, not all e-bike riders take time to practice braking at high speeds, so they are not ready to hit the road, yet.
+Riding an e-bike is a different experience than riding a regular bike, and not understanding that it leads to fatal accidents.
+Even if you know how e-bikes work, not all e-bike riders take time to practice braking at high speeds, so they are not ready to hit the road yet.

 Additionally, people driving close to electric bike riders or walking next to them don’t expect a bike to go fast, either, so they are not that careful when being close to you.
 When that happens, bike riders are not liable for the accident since the other party was the one that caused it.

-Although an e-bike accident is the same as a bicycle accident when you start filing a personal injury claim against another person, there are specific laws in Los Angeles you need to take into account when dealing with e-bike accidents, and they are not the same for all e-bikes.
+Although an e-bike accident is the same as a bicycle accident when you start filing a personal injury claim against another person, there are specific laws in Los Angeles you need to consider when dealing with e-bike accidents.
+They are not the same for all e-bikes.

 The first thing you need to know to understand this is there are three different types of e-bicycles: class one bicycles, class two, and class three.